Chapter 6: Syntax

 In syntax when we say something is ungrammatical we don’t mean that it’s “bad grammar” in the sense that it doesn’t follow the type of grammatical rules you might have learned in school.
 Instead, we call things ungrammatical when they are inconsistent with the grammatical system of language user.

 The evaluation of a sentence by a language user is called a grammaticality judgement.
-Grammaticality judgements as a tool for investigating the linguistic system of an individual language user—there is no way to get a grammaticality judgement for “English” as a whole, for example, only grammaticality judgements from individual English speakers.
-Sometimes you will see a sentence described as grammatical or ungrammatical “in English” or another language; technically this is a shorthand for saying that users of the language generally agree about whether it is grammatical or not.
+Grammaticality judgements are a tool for investigating the linguistic system of an individual language user—there is no way to get a grammaticality judgement for “English” as a whole, only grammaticality judgements from individual English speakers.
+Despite that, sometimes you will see a sentence described as grammatical or ungrammatical “in English” or another language; technically this is a shorthand for saying that users of English (or another language) generally agree about whether it is grammatical or not.
 In many cases different users of a language disagree about the status of a particular example, and this tells us something about syntactic variation in that language!

 We are often most interested in examples that are ungrammatical, because they tell us about the limits on building sentences in a language.
-The convention in linguistics is to mark ungrammatical examples with an asterisk (*) at the beginning of the sentence, sometimes called a star (slightly easier to say).
-Whenever you see that symbol in front of an example in this chapter, it indicates that the example is ungrammatical in the linguistic sense.
+The convention in linguistics is to mark ungrammatical examples with an asterisk (*) at the beginning of the sentence, sometimes called a star (which is slightly easier to say).
+Whenever you see that symbol in front of an example in this chapter, as in example (2) above, it indicates that the example is ungrammatical in the linguistic sense.

 Sometimes we want to indicate that a sentences is weird because of its meaning, rather than its syntax.
-In these cases we use a hashtag symbol (#) instead of a star.
+In these cases we use a hashmark symbol (#) instead of a star.

 For example, consider an example like (3):

-This sentence is the right shape for English, it just doesn’t make any sense.
-So we would say that it’s grammatical but semantically odd, and that’s what the hashtag symbol indicates.
+This sentence is the right shape for English, it just doesn’t make any sense—books can’t pedal anything, ladders can’t be pedalled, and it’s not clear how you could pedal something harmoniously.
+So we would say that the sentence in (3) is grammatical but semantically odd, and that’s what the hashtag symbol indicates.

 Most of the sentences we will consider in this chapter are ones that many English speakers (but not all) share similar judgements about.
-If you disagree with any of the judgements reported here, you can take the opportunity to think about what that tells you about your own grammar, and whether the difference could be explained using the tools we develop here, or if it shows that we would need to revise our theory of syntax in other ways!
+If you disagree with any of the judgements reported here, you can take the opportunity to think about what that tells you about your own grammar, and whether the difference could be explained using the tools we develop here.
+If the theory developed here can’t account for your pattern of grammaticality judgements, that shows that we need to make changes to the theory!

 The goals of syntactic theory

-Our goal in syntax is to develop a theory that does two things:
+Our goal in syntax is to develop a theory that can do two things:

-1. predicts which sentences are grammatical and which ones are ungrammatical, and
+- Predict which sentences are grammatical and which ones are ungrammatical

 What kind of theory do we need to make these kinds of predictions?
-If languages were finite we could simply list all the good sentences and be done.
-But any language user can generate sentences that no one has ever encountered before, and other people can understand those sentences, so what we “know” when we know the syntax of a language must be more than just a list of grammatical sentences.
+If languages were finite we could simply list all the grammatical sentences, state that anything not on the list was an ungrammatical sentence, and be done.
+But any language user can generate sentences that no one has ever encountered before, and other users of the same language can understand those sentences, so what we “know” when we know the syntax of a language must be more than just a list of grammatical sentences.
 In the next section of this chapter, we’ll see that what we know about syntax can’t be just about the order of words, it has to be something about their grouping (constituency) as well.

 Check your understanding